-Brandon O'Brien, associate editor for our sister publication Leadership Journal, has written a new book, The Strategically Small Church.
+Brandon O'Brien wrote the book The Strategically Small Church .
 In this work, he seeks to demonstrate how small churches are uniquely equipped for success in today's culture.
 Ed Stetzer interviewed O'Brien about his book and why being small may be more missionally strategic.

 Ed: What do you mean by "strategically small church"?
 Is this a new church model, like "simple" or "organic" church?